YunYang1994/tensorflow-yolov3/README.md

+### If you hate the fucking tensorflow1.x ? no worries!
+I have made a new version in tensorflow2.x, Here is the [link](https://github.com/YunYang1994/TensorFlow2.0-Examples#4---object-detection)

 ## part 1.
 Introduction

 Implementation of YOLO v3 object detector in Tensorflow.
 The full details are in [this paper](https://pjreddie.com/media/files/papers/YOLOv3.pdf).
 In this project we cover several segments as follows:<br>